 Today the UK is a global centre of excellence in open source software.

+- (5%)

 - Source Software developers

 - open source software developers

-- 27% of UK tech GVA derived from Open Source Software in 2022
+- 20221

 In 2024 Open source software has normalised and is the pre-eminent source of software.
 It is used to build the infrastructure that sits under the digital economy.